8 of the Best Indoor Activities for Kids

 Because fresh air is overrated

 It's raining.
 For the seventh straight day in a row.
 You've played with all of your gabillion toys.
 You have baked!
 You haven eaten what you baked!
 How is it possible that it's only 11 a.m.?
 Good news: We got you, mama.
-Here, ten brilliant things to do with your toddler when you're stuck inside.
+Here, eight brilliant things to do with your kid when you're stuck inside.

 Pack up a picnic (or laundry) basket with portable snacks and sandwiches and spread out a blanket on the living room rug.
 Bonus: The kiddos may even try new foods in a novel environment.